-Some research has shown that there is a direct and consistent relationship between how long an ad is viewable and the increases in brand consideration and awareness.
+Some research has shown that there is a direct and consistent relationship between the length an ad is and an increase in brand consideration and awareness.
 So the question is; how long should an ad be?
 Is the attention span of the potential customer shrinking down to nothing, or is it still possible to get them to willingly watch a longer ad?

 For brands who are mainly focused on awareness, the shorter ad format may prove more effective and efficient than a longer video.
 With a shorter video, the brand stays top of mind.
 They are good for raising awareness and for creating signals that influence more frequent searches.